Vietnam.vn - Nền tảng quảng bá Việt Nam

 The baker then puts the dough into a bamboo mold that looks like a bird’s nest, 10-15cm in diameter, lined with banana leaves.
 The cake is wrapped and the edges of the leaves are pinned with bamboo toothpicks.
 Each cake weighs about 500g.

-Steam the cake for about 4 hours, remove it to cool and store it in a cool place.
+Steam the cake for about 4 hours, take it out to cool and store it in a cool place.
 Depending on your preference, you can add a little roasted white sesame.
 The characteristic of Hoi An cake is that it is both chewy and flexible, has a rich and delicious flavor, and can be stored for a long time without fear of mold.

 In Quang Nam, there are many places that specialize in making Banh To to supply the Tet market, but the most delicious and valuable cakes are still those made in Hoi An.
 That is why the cake shops in Hoi An always attract shoppers in the days before Tet.